 However, in the event of a tie, moneyline wagers on either team are only rewarded half of the quoted price.

 In the event of a match starting but not completed, all bets on the outcome are void.

 Sports Betting Basics: The More You Know

 Ultimately, this quick overview gets you started with the sports betting basics you need to try your first bet.
 However, there is much more to learn to become a true betting pro.
 In the meantime, test out your new knowledge by betting with a reputable online sportsbook.
-The best sportsbooks offer great welcome deals, like a risk-free bet or signup bonus.
+The best sportsbooks offer great welcome deals, like a bonus-back bet or signup bonus.

 The PointsBet Second Chance Bet, for example, gets you a welcome bonus ” Get up to $500 in Bonus Bets + $125 in Bonus Bets to use during Power Hour!”
 And if you sign up using the Betrivers Affiliate Code, you can start off with a deposit match of up to $250.
 This way, you can try betting without making a big investment.